Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 13 hours and 55 minutes.
 It is 1 hour and 11 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 1 hour and 11 minutes longer than the mean synodic month length.
 It is 5 hours and 52 minutes shorter compared to 21st century's longest synodic month length.

-The true anomaly is ∠127.4°.
-At the beginning of the next synodic month the true anomaly is going to be ∠155.7°.
+The true anomaly of the Moon orbit is ∠127.4° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠155.7°.

-11 days after point of perigee on 6 June 2023 at 23:07 in ♑ Capricorn.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 22 June 2023 at 18:30 in ♌ Leo.
+11 days since point of perigee on 6 June 2023 at 23:07 in ♑ Capricorn the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 22 June 2023 at 18:30 in ♌ Leo.

 The Moon is 398 066 km (247 347 mi) away from Earth and getting further over the next 4 days until the point apogee when Earth-Moon distance is going to be 405 385 km (251 895 mi).

-4 days after ascending node on 14 June 2023 at 00:05 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 28 June 2023 at 12:22 in ♏ Scorpio.
+4 days after ascending node on 14 June 2023 at 00:05 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 28 June 2023 at 12:22 in ♏ Scorpio.

 At 21:07 the Moon is meeting its standstill point to reach North declination of ∠27.833°.
-Over the next 14 days the lunar orbit is going to extend southward to face maximum declination of ∠-27.840° at the point of next standstill in ♑ Capricorn on 3 July 2023 at 01:23.
+Over the upcoming 14 days the lunar orbit is going to tilt southward to face maximum declination of ∠-27.840° at the point of next southern standstill in ♑ Capricorn on 3 July 2023 at 01:23.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.